 During previous RAN4#84bis meeting in Dubrovnik, TP to TS 38.104 on the requirements applicability was approved in [1].
 Based on content of this TP it was observed, that it is not clear which of the requirements are directional, and which are to be tested as TRP requirements.

 Based on draft TS 38.104 v0.3.0 [2], in this contribution we are providing TP to draft TS 38.104 [2] introducing additional information on the requirements assignment to the directional or to the TRP group.

+Modifications to the Applicability table in subclause 4.6 were removed from the attached TP.

 2 Discussion